 The textbook approaches for modeling oligopolists in competition with each other are to represent their strategic interactions as if they are competing myopically.
 That is, these firms do not recognize any interperiod linkages that are relevant to competition over time.
 Furthermore, these firms are modeled as if they do not and cannot know what other firms have done before they select a competitive strategy.
 Consequently, market dominance and the first-mover advantage it implies is not part of the market structure underlying the textbook models of oligopolistic competition.
 In game theoretic terms, that is, oligopolistic competition at the textbook level is modeled as a one-shot simultaneous move noncooperative game.

 It may not be readily apparent that a textbook model is applicable to competition in a restructured electricity industry.
-Therefore in the next several paragraphs, we explain why the two textbook models presented below are appropriate for competition in the spot market for generation.
-The reasoning lying behind the one-shot game characteristic of these models is presented in the next paragraph.
+Therefore in the next several paragraphs, we explain why the two textbook models presented below are appropriate for competition in the spot market for generation.24 The reasoning lying behind the one-shot game characteristic of these models is presented in the next paragraph.
 The following paragraphs discuss the reasoning as to why a simultaneous-move game, which also is a characteristic of the models, is appropriate for modeling oligopolistic competition in the spot market for generation.

 The "one-shot" characteristic of these models simply means that the utilities and the nonutilities compete in each period as if they learn nothing from their repeated interaction over time.
 At first blush, this trait of a one-shot game seems to be in direct opposition to the expected behavior in the spot market for generation.
 Surely, generators of every ilk learn something about each other each time they interact that they can use effectively in the next period's competition for generation customers in the spot market.
-In fact, it seems noncontroversial to assert that utilities and nonutilities always learn something in period t + 1.
-But, the relevant issue is not whether what they learn helps them in period t + 1.
-It is whether they play the same game in period t + 1 that they played in period t.
+In fact, it seems noncontroversial to assert that utilities and nonutilities always learn something in period t with probability equal to one that is competitively useful for competition in period t+1.
+But, the relevant issue is not whether what they learn helps them in period t+1.
+It is whether they play the same game in period t+1 that they played in period t.

 What the utilities and nonutilities learn in period t + 1 is that they are not playing the same game in each subsequent period.
 They learn that their rivals in the spot market change over time.
 They learn that long-time rivals tend to change their strategy sets over time in unpredictable directions.
-They learn that their rivals' payoffs change
+They learn that their rivals' payoffs change over time.
+They trust this knowledge for two reasons.
+They have objectively observed

-&lt;sup>24 The laws of physics virtually assure the emergence of a spot market for generation in a restructured electricity industry.
+24 The laws of physics virtually assure the emergence of a spot market for generation in a restructured electricity industry.
 Consider the inherent tendency toward disequilibrium in a restructured industry that is characterized only by contracts for the sale of electric power of varying durations.
 These contracts should contain specific contingencies for all possible disruptions to the delivery of electric power because there is no spot market for generation.
 However, information constraints and weather-related uncertainty prevent the creation of such complete contracts.
 As a result, the contract market for electric-power sales is continuously threatened with disequilibrium.
 This disequilibrium can be righted by a spot market for generation.